scottgoering/HeaterMeter-wiki/Configuration-WebUI-Documentation.md

 Attempting to use voltage mode on hardware without support for it will result in the blower turning on and off randomly!
 Also beware of using voltage mode in combination with a min blower speed which is below the operating voltage of your blower.

+* **on above** - Do not run the blower at or below this PID output.
+The blower output is linearly increased from this value to 100%, where the blower output will be MAX.
+Setting to 50% means that the fan won't turn on until the PID output is above 50%.
+To replicate the old "only on at MAX" setting, set "on above" to 99%.
+(LinkMeter v13)
 * **min** - Minimum blower speed.
 If the desired output is below this, the output will be pulsed between OFF and MIN proportional to the desired speed over a 10 second period.
 * **max** - Maximum blower speed.
 The PID output is scaled between 0 and MAX.
 For example, if the PID output is 100% and the MAX is set to 50, the blower output is 50%.
 The scaling is computed before comparing with MIN.
 That is, 10% MIN is always 10% blower speed and not affected by changing MAX.
 * **startup max** (v12+) - The time between changing the temperature and the first time the temperature is reached, HeaterMeter is in "startup mode".
 Startup max is the maximum blower speed until the first time the temperature is reached, which allows for accelerated startup by providing more air to the pit.
 * **Invert output** - Set the blower to be 100% output at 0% PID output and vice-versa.
 Use if using the HeaterMeter in a cooling mode rather than a heating mode.
-* **On at max only** - Only use the blower when PID output is 100% (at which point the blower output will be set to MAX).
+* **On at max only** - Only use the blower when PID output is 100% (at which point the blower output will be set to MAX). (removed in LinkMeter v13)

 ### Servo Output Settings
 * **Pulse Duration** - Two values to represent the microseconds for the duration of the servo output pulse.
 The servo output is scaled linearly between these values based on the PID output percentage.
 Reducing or increasing the number will adjust how much the servo rotates in that direction before it stops.
 If a value is entered that is beyond the range of the servo movement, the servo may be damaged especially if left continuously running in this condition.
 See also [[Servo Mode]]